da5nsy/ReproducibleResearch/episodes/step4Doco.md

  - Data Transfer Agreements between institutes, partners and consultants

  - Where has the data come from?
- 50% of research projects reuse at least some of their previous project data - Is this data a subset of a previous project's data?
-Did it come from an external collaborator or an open repository?

  - How were participants recruited for?